approvals/ApprovalTests.LabVIEW/README.md

 ## Getting Started

 You can get the latest version off of VIPM.
 NEEDS LINK.

+### Source Code Control Notes

+- Make sure you are committing the .approved files and tracking those.
+- Add *.actual to your .gitignore file.
+There is no need to keep track of these files.